youtube/cobalt/libcxx/docs/BuildingLibcxx.rst

   **Values**:: ``libc++``, ``libstdc++``

   Build the libc++ benchmark tests and Google Benchmark library against the specified standard library on the platform.
-On linux this can be used to compare libc++ to libstdc++ by building the benchmark tests against both standard libraries.
+On Linux this can be used to compare libc++ to libstdc++ by building the benchmark tests against both standard libraries.